satish-annigeri/rcdesign/docs/source/materials.md

 1. `shear_reinforcement`, which is a list of one or more shear reinforcement types, such as vertical stirrups, inclined stirrups, single group of bent-up bars or a series of bent-up bars.

+## LateralTie
+Lateral ties in columns help to confine concrete in a column section and play a critical role in enhacing ductility of column sections.
+They are not expected to carry any stress.
+The attributes of a lateral tie are:
+1. `rebar`: Object of type `Rebar` repersenting the reinforcement bar used as the lateral tie
+2. `bar_dia`: Diameter of the lateral tie
+3. `spacing`: Spacing between lateral ties